formancehq/numary-sdk-python/docs/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_transactions**
-> TransactionCursorResponse list_transactions(ledger)
+> ListTransactions200Response list_transactions(ledger)

-Get all Transactions
+List transactions from a ledger.

-Get all ledger transactions
+List transactions from a ledger, sorted by txid in descending order.

 ### Example